 #2.
-Avoiding Arbitration Clauses: Our inhouse attorney Samantha Cole hates arbitration clauses when it comes to collection accounts for a good reason.
+Avoiding Arbitration Clauses: Our in-house attorney Samantha Cole hates arbitration clauses when it comes to collection accounts for a good reason.
 Many people see this clause and assume it is the best way to handle everything, but this is not the case.
-It seems great with email contracts, but if something goes wrong, it can backfire on the person who was doing everything right, it is no longer on the person who did something wrong, and it is split evenly between the 2 parties.
+It seems great with email contracts, but if something goes wrong, it can backfire on the person who was doing everything right.
+It is no longer on the person who did something wrong and the costs are instead split evenly between the 2 parties.
 We have seen many people get themselves into trouble agreeing to this clause.

 #3 Knowing You Have the Right to Remain Silent when Someone Does not Pay You: Many times after it is clear someone is not going to pay, people start trying to “fix it” on their own.
 In doing this, people often end up backing themselves into a corner with trying to take less money because less money is better than no money at all.
 This really hurts their case when they hire someone to fight for their money on a commission, and they have it on record saying they would be “happy for just half of the money.”